 - Smile Squad Volunteer: Young volunteers visit patients along with their adult guardian, and light up the room with the special joy that children bring.

-Music Companion Volunteer: Share the gift of music with our patients and families.
+- Music Companion Volunteer: Shares the gift of music with our patients and families.

-Spiritual Presence Volunteer: Engage patients in familiar activities that provide spiritual comfort.
+- Spiritual Presence Volunteer: Engages patients in familiar activities that provide spiritual comfort.

-Legacy Volunteer: Use crafts and multi-media to capture special memories and the unique legacy of each patient.
+- Legacy Volunteer: Uses crafts and multi-media to capture special memories and the unique legacy of each patient.

-Memory Bear Seamstress: Turn a patient’s clothing into a personalized stuffed bear for the family to cherish.
+- Memory Bear Seamstress: Turns a patient’s clothing into a personalized stuffed bear for the family to cherish.

-Bereavement Volunteer: Provide support to families throughout their first year of bereavement services.
+- Bereavement Volunteer: Provides support to families throughout their first year of bereavement services.